tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/HiddenMarkovModel.md

 #### Args:

 * <b>`observations`</b>: A tensor representing a batch of observations made on the hidden Markov model.
 The rightmost dimensions of this tensor correspond to the dimensions of the observation distributions of the underlying Markov chain.
 The next dimension from the right indexes the steps in a sequence of observations from a single sample from the hidden Markov model.
 The size of this dimension should match the `num_steps` parameter of the hidden Markov model object.
 The other dimensions are the dimensions of the batch and these are broadcast with the hidden Markov model's parameters.
 * <b>`name`</b>: Python `str` name prefixed to Ops created by this class.
   Default value: "HiddenMarkovModel".

 #### Returns:

 * <b>`posterior_mode`</b>: A `Tensor` representing the most likely sequence of hidden states.
 The rightmost dimension of this tensor will equal the `num_steps` parameter providing one hidden state for each step.
 The other dimensions are those of the batch.

 #### Raises:

-* <b>`ValueError`</b>: if the `observations` tensor does not consist of sequences of `num_steps` observations.
+  ValueError: if the `observations` tensor does not consist of sequences of `num_steps` observations.

 #### Examples